Blu-ray Review: Fantastic Beasts: The Crimes of Grindelwald

 After sending the Harry Potter franchise hurtling back some 60-plus years into the past with Fantastic Beasts and Where to Find Them, creator J.K.
 Rowling and director David Yates have returned with the second of five planned films in the series, The Crimes of Grindelwald.
 Time to find out if the “Wizarding World” still has plenty of magic left in it.
 Accio review!

 We pick up roughly a year after the events of the first film with Grindelwald (Johnny Depp) still in custody.
-When the Ministry attempts to move him from America to England for his trial, however, Grindelwald escapes.
+However, when the Ministry attempts to move him from America to England for his trial, Grindelwald escapes.
 With the dark wizard once again on the loose, a young Albus Dumbledore (Jude Law) approaches Newt Scamander (Eddie Redmayne), who is barred from traveling internationally, to intervene.

 Scamander initially wants to remain neutral, but when he learns Tina (Katherine Waterston) has gone to Paris to search for Credence (Ezra Miller), the same person Grindelwald is looking for, he packs up his things and heads to France with muggle friend Jacob (Dan Fogler) in tow.
 Tina soon locates Credence but is unable to apprehend him.
 Newt follows shortly thereafter and sets to work finding Tina.